hinrek/Azurator/README.md

 # Azure-migrator

-Azure DevOps project migration tool
+Azur e DevOps project migration tool

 This tool is in very early stage!